-With proper precautions, wildlife does not have to mean death for Maine livestock
+How to protect your livestock from wildlife

 It’s not a bad idea to supplement fencing with “guardian animals” that will keep a watchful eye over a flock or herd, Kilgore said.
 Dogs are the first thing a person things when looking for an animal that will protect livestock, and Kilgore said they can be a good option, provided the farmer and neighbors don’t mind the barking.

 “‘Other guardian’ animals can work really well,” Kilgore said.
-“For example, donkeys hate dogs and can kill a dog or coyote faster than you can blink, [and] llamas are the same.”
+“For example, donkeys hate dogs and can kill a dog or coyote faster than you can blink.
+Llamas are the same.”

 That’s right — guard donkeys and llamas.